joe-scotto/ArrayStepper/README.md

 > [SwiftUI] Publishing changes from within view updates is not allowed, this will cause undefined behavior.

-There is some speculation online whether or not this is an actual error or a bug but from all my testing, nothing seems to be out of the ordinary.
+There is some speculation whether or not this is an actual error or a bug but from all my testing, nothing seems to be out of the ordinary.
 Just keep this in mind if you get unexpected results.

 # License